opensatx/ideas/README.md

-projectideas
+project ideas
 ============

-Ideas for projects for the brigade to work on
+Ideas for projects for openSATX brigade to work on